-Joanna Whitney, Golden, CO Member Since January 2007 Artist Statement Joanna Whitney practices & teaches Surautomatism, which is Surrealist Technique without conscious self-censorship.
+Joanna Whitney, Denver, CO Member Since January 2007 Artist Statement Joanna Whitney practices & teaches Surautomatism, which is Surrealist Technique without conscious self-censorship.
 Unlike the Surrealists, Joanna believes this art comes from God, whereas the Surrealists attributed it to the Unconscious.

 Joanna Whitney holds her Masters in Fine Art in Integrated Electronic Art from RPI, in Troy, NY and her Bachelors of Fine Art from the School of Visual Art in New York City.
 She has practiced as a freelance illustrator as well as a tattoo artist, and finally as a fine artist and teacher for over 25 years.

 Artist's Statement My inspiration is derived through prayer, meditation and Intuition.